E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

 - **Library Management:**
   - Viewing and managing owned games in the user's web-based library.

-- **Support Interface:**
-  - Navigating to and using the "Contact Support" flows.

 ### 2.2.
 Out-of-Scope Features
 This plan will not cover the following:

 - **Paid Transactions:**
-  - The final step of any checkout flow that requires a real payment instrument (e.g., credit card, PayPal) is explicitly out-of-scope to avoid incurring costs.
+  - The final step of any checkout flow that requires a real payment instrument is explicitly out-of-scope to avoid incurring costs.

 - **Native Desktop Client:**
   - The downloadable Epic Games Launcher, its installation, performance, and features are not under test.